Table of Contents

-Most breast cancers are hormone driven, and the presence of estrogen and/or progesterone can promote the growth of these breast cancers.
+Most breast cancers are hormone-driven, meaning the presence of estrogen and/or progesterone can promote the growth of these breast cancers.
 Hormone therapy works in different ways to try to stop or slow the growth of hormone-sensitive cancers.
 Which treatment is used may depend on whether the person is in menopause or not.

 The most common hormone therapy is tamoxifen, which has been used for more than 30 years to treat hormone positive breast cancers.
 Tamoxifen is in a category of drugs called selective estrogen receptor modulators (SERMs) which bind to estrogen receptors throughout the body.
 When SERMs bind to estrogen receptors of some tissues (for example, breast tissue) they block estrogen.
 But tamoxifen can mimic estrogen effects in other tissue, such as the uterus and bone.
 In fact, tamoxifen has been labeled a carcinogen by some agencies because it increases the risk of endometrial cancer.

-A newer category of hormone treatments are known as aromatase inhibitors (AIs), and are mostly used to treat women who have reached menopause.
-These drugs (including anastrozole, letrozole, and exemestane) block an enzyme called aromatase, which is used by the body to make estrogen.
-In some cases, premenopausal women whose ovaries are medically suppressed may take AIs.
+Aromatase inhibitors (AIs) are another category of hormone treatments.
+They are mostly used to treat hormone-sensitive breast cancer in women who have reached menopause.
+These drugs (including anastrozole, letrozole, and exemestane) block an enzyme called aromatase from making estrogen for the body after the ovaries stop producing it through menopause.

 Because hormone therapy can impact quality of life and may also come with health harms for some women, it is important for each person to weigh harms and benefits.